-Every new railroad starts with one station, a train, and a whole lot of fanfare.
-Unlike the D, N, & R Trains that transports passengers from nearby Manhattan through and around our beautiful global neighborhood, it is the U-Train that will bring us all together to crash through walls of hatred, misogyny, and bigotry.
-"The Sunset Park Railroad" is an ongoing community building project of Fractured Atlas, a 501c3 non profit arts services organization and presented by Mena Mountain Productions.
+Unlike the D, N, & R Trains that transport passengers from nearby Manhattan through and around our beautiful global neighborhood, it is the U-Train that will bring us all together to crash through walls of hatred, misogyny, and bigotry.
+"The Sunset Park Railroad" is an ongoing community-building project presented by Mena Mountain Productions, a faith-based for-profit production company.

 ALL ABOARD!

-"I would like to invite you to this revolutionary project by becoming an engineer of peace, love, and unity.
-The vision of this project is to sculpt the streets of Sunset Park into a colorful space for cultural expression through the installation of art."
+"I would like to invite you to become an engineer of peace, love, and unity.
+The vision of this community building project is to crash through walls of hatred, misogyny and bigotry by celebrating our elders, immigrants, and our humanity."
 Harry Mena - your Co/Engineer and artistic director.

 MISSION:

-The Sunset Park Railroad aims to unite all of our partners working daily to reach solutions to the problems that typically afflict poor and working class immigrant communities.
-These impacts include a shortage of affordable housing that leaves little hope for residents wishing to age in place, overcrowded schools with few resources, police discourse that is of concern to all, high unemployment, health disparities, and racial tensions that lye beneath the surface.
-It will lead to a transformative experience for all who choose to be involved in creating common ground for the common good culminating in a massive collection of stories documenting the immigrant experience by those whom have lived, learned, worked and worshiped here.
+The Sunset Park Railroad aims to unite all of our partners working daily to reach solutions to the problems that typically afflict poor and working-class immigrant communities.
+These impacts include a shortage of affordable housing that leaves little hope for residents wishing to age in place, overcrowded schools with inadequate resources, police discourse that is of concern to all, high unemployment, health disparities, and racial tensions that lie beneath the surface.
+It will lead to a transformative experience for all who choose to be involved in creating common ground for the common good, culminating in a massive collection of stories documenting the immigrant experience by those who have lived, learned, worked, and worshiped here.

 (To navigate this website, please select the menu bar at the top left hand corner)